nrfconnect/sdk-nrf/applications/nrf_desktop/doc/settings_loader.rst

 ================

 By default, nRF Desktop devices use non-volatile storage settings backend (:kconfig:option:`CONFIG_SETTINGS_NVS`).
-The storage partition is located in the internal flash.
+The storage partition is located in the internal non-volatile memory.

 Settings load in a separate thread
 ==================================